Barbados: Sir Philip Greaves is sworn in as acting governor-general.

 Indonesia: Irwandi Yusuf is sworn in as governor of Aceh.

 Samoa: Parliament unanimously elects Tuimaleali'ifano Va'aletoa Sualauvi II as head of state.
-The term of Tuiatua Tupua Tamasese Efi ends on July 25.
+He takes office on July 21.

 Mongolia: In the presidential runoff, Khaltmaa Battulga wins about 51% of the vote and Miyeegombo Enkhbold about 41%, with about 8% blank votes.
 Turnout is about 60%.
 Battulga is inaugurated on July 10.

 Kenya: Internal Security Minister Joseph Nkaissery dies.
 Fred Matiang'i is appointed as acting minister.

 Papua New Guinea: In parliamentary elections held from June 24 to July 8, the People's National Congress wins about 40 of 111 seats.

 India: Former governor of Gujarat (1995-96) Naresh Chandra dies.